MMOG77/The-Vat/AssignmentOne_Instructions_DRAFT.md

 ![Starting an Amazon account](https://github.com/MMOG77/The-Vat/blob/master/AMAZONsc1.png)

+No two authors bring the same plans to the table.
+Whether your goal is to thrill readers with the world’s next great beach read or galvanize the people to action with a political treatise, Amazon has you covered.
 This tutorial will consist of helpful screencaps of the various stages of self-publishing combined with tips for optimizing your self-publishing experience.
 I may not have invented self-publishing or created the Kindle Direct Publishing system, but I’ve been around this block, and I can give first-timers an idea of what to expect.
 Your document is not going to put *itself* on the market, so let’s begin the process of self-publishing through KDP.

 ## 1: Visiting [KDP.Amazon.com](https://kdp.amazon.com/en_US?ref_=TN_si)